 action of water in the cist may account for the bones being under the

-50. Situated in the field to the N. of LXI, W. of the great cairn LXIII
+50. Situated in the field to the North of LXI, West of the great cairn LXIII

 (dolmen-circle).
 "The remains of this circle, which was destroyed

 with its cromleac about three years previous to 1837 consist of twenty-four